Azhovan/chat/ReadMe.md

 }
 ~~~~

-#### Conversations Endpoints
+### Conversations Endpoints

-2. Create conversation
+### 2.1 Create conversation

-- Please note that `Authorization` is user id or user uuid, which MUST be sent in header
+- Please note that `Authorization` is user id or user uuid, which **MUST** be sent in the header's request
-- Response: `conversation id` is returned which users can use it to send message to each other
+- Response: `conversation id` will be returned, (so users can use it to SEND/RECEIVE messages to each other).
-- Response: conversation id is returned

 ~~~~
 POST /conversations
 Host: localhost:8000
 Authorization: 1

-curl example:
+CURL example:
 curl --location --request POST 'localhost:8000/conversations/' \
 --header 'Authorization: 1'